CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Discussions and Conclusions

 \section{Discussions and Conclusions}

+Our work is motivated by the larger goal of understanding the informational value that shoe tread pattern evidence provides in criminal investigations and forensic examination.
+We believe that a large dataset of tread patterns and retrieval methods will provide a positive impact as a useful resource for further studies on the human factors and uncertainty involved in making footwear-match likelihood determinations.

+Court systems and footwear examiners do not generally consider matching of shoe make and model as personally identifying information (many people own the same brand of shoe) and rely on further detailed examination of acquired characteristics in conjunction with other evidence to limit false-positives.
+Nevertheless, there are serious broader concerns about the perils of applying artificial intelligence-based tools in the criminal justice system~\cite{malek2022criminal}.
+Similar to image retrieval in other domains, we have shown high accuracy in matching shoe tread patterns to query crime-scene evidence, but our research does not address challenging trade-offs that exist between accuracy and fairness in criminal justice risk assessments~\cite{berk2021fairness}.

+We thus believe that directly applying automated shoe print retrieval methods in the real world without rigorous justification raises critical ethical issues.
+Ameliorating such risks in the criminal justice domain requires joint efforts from multiple communities including artificial intelligence, forensic science, criminal justice, legislative science, etc.~\cite{zavrvsnik2020criminal}.
+We hope our work solicits more attention from these communities and helps foster careful application of AI-based tools (e.g., shoe print matching techniques developed in our work).

-While \emph{CriSp} significantly outperforms prior methods on this problem, it still has some limitations.
-We use CNNs since it is straightforward to localize pattern matching to corresponding locations on images by applying spatial feature masking.
-However, pairing localization techniques with more sophisticated models such as vision transformers is expected to perform better.
-We also assume that the crime-scene shoeprints are manually aligned before queries are made.
-Methods that do not require this step are easier to use.
+{\bf Limitations.} While \emph{CriSp} significantly outperforms prior methods on this problem, it still has some limitations.
+We use CNNs in our work as it is straightforward to apply the proposed spatial feature masking, yet transformer networks might perform better but it is non-trivial to mask out spatial regions in feature maps.
+Our work assumes that the crime-scene shoeprints are manually aligned ahead of time; methods that do not require this might be desired in the future.

-{\bf Potential negative impact.} We introduce a method to aid in forensic investigations.
-However, if investigators tend to rely \emph{solely} on our retrievals for crime-scene shoeprint identification, then criminals wearing shoe models that are not well-represented by \emph{CriSp} would become harder to identify.
-We have to always consider the possibility that the shoe model that left a crime-scene impression may not be present in the top retrievals.

 {\bf Conclusion.} In this paper, we propose a method to retrieve and rank the closest matches to crime-scene shoeprints from a database of shoe tread images.
 This is a socially important problem and helps forensic investigations.
 We introduce a way to learn from large-scale data and propose a spatial feature masking method to localize the search for patterns over the shoe tread.
 Our method consistently outperforms the state-of-the-art on both image retrieval and crime-scene shoeprint matching methods on our two validation sets that we reprocess from the widely used FID and more recent ShoeCase datasets.
-Future explorations can investigate using architectures like vision transformers and extend the problem to when alignment is not guaranteed.